Calibrated Model Criticism Using Split Predictive Checks: Simulation Studies

-\paragraph*{Test size} \Cref{fig:hier_ts_grmean,fig:hier_ts_meangrq75,fig:hier_ts_q75means} show that in the well-specified \ref{hiermod:wellspecified_mod} for all statistics both single and divided SPCs correctly control test size and produce uniform $\p$-values (see also \cref{fig:hier_qq_grmean_dspcs}).
-PPCs have the smallest test size but the $\p$-values are not uniformly distributed (see also \cref{fig:hier_qq_grmean_ppc}) and so are not well-calibrated.
-For all scenarios POP-PC-v1 fails to control the test size.
-Hence, we omit POP-PC-v1 in the remainder of the discussion.
+\paragraph*{Test size.} \Cref{fig:hier_ts_grmean,fig:hier_ts_meangrq75,fig:hier_ts_q75means} show that in the well-specified Scenario 1 for all statistics both single and divided SPCs correctly control test size and produce uniform $\p$-values (see also \cref{fig:hier_qq_grmean_dspcs} in Supplementary Materials).
+PPCs have the smallest test size but the $\p$-values are not uniformly distributed (see also \cref{fig:hier_qq_grmean_ppc} in Supplementary Materials) and so are not well-calibrated.
+For all scenarios POP-PC fails to control the test size.
+Hence, we omit POP-PC in the remainder of the discussion.

-\paragraph*{Power} As discussed in \cref{sec:SPCinPractice}, a hierarchical structure may produce different levels of misspecification for which only certain test statistics and checking methods will be effective.
+\paragraph*{Power.} As discussed in \cref{sec:SPCinPractice}, a hierarchical structure may produce different levels of misspecification for which only certain test statistics and checking methods will be effective.

-\ref{hiermod:gamma_grmeans} introduces misspecification between groups, which is most effectively detected by the $75$th quantile of group means statistic. \Cref{fig:hier_pw_J8_cr} shows that, both single and divided SPCs dramatically outperform PPCs.
+\texttt{Misspecified across groups} scenario is most effectively detected by the $75$th quantile of group means statistic. \Cref{fig:hier_pw_J8_cr} shows that, both single and divided SPCs dramatically outperform PPCs.
 Also, as suggested in \cref{sec:SPCinPractice}, cross-SPCs are best for testing for group-level misspecification and cross-divided cross-SPCs have smaller power than within-divided cross-SPCs because doing cross-splits twice in divided SPCs results in poor posterior estimation in a small data regime. single cross-SPCs outperform single within-SPCs.

-\ref{hiermod:large_indivars} introduces observation-level mismatch between the model and data.
+\texttt{Misspecified within groups} scenario introduces observation-level mismatch between the model and data.
 In this case the mean of group $75$th quantiles statistic is most effective at detecting the misspecification. \Cref{fig:hier_pw_J8_grvar} shows that PPCs outperform the SPCs, although, as suggested in \cref{sec:SPCinPractice}, the within-SPC methods are also quite effective, with single within-SPC being the best SPC.